graphile/crystal/postgraphile/website/postgraphile/behavior.md

   specification
 - `list` - list (simple collection)
 - `connection` - connection (GraphQL Cursor Pagination Spec)
-- `query:source:list` - "list" field for a source at the root Query level
+- `query:resource:list` - "list" field for a source at the root Query level
-- `query:source:connection` - "connection" field for a source at the root Query level
+- `query:resource:connection` - "connection" field for a source at the root Query level
 - `queryField` - for procedures: should it become a field on the `Query` type?
 - `typeField` - for procedures: should it become a field on a non-operation type?
-- `queryField:source:connection` - should we represent this source with a connection on the `Query` type?
+- `queryField:resource:connection` - should we represent this source with a connection on the `Query` type?
-- `queryField:source:list` - should we represent this source with a list on the `Query` type?
+- `queryField:resource:list` - should we represent this source with a list on the `Query` type?
-- `typeField:source:connection` - should we represent this source with a connection on a non-operation type
+- `typeField:resource:connection` - should we represent this source with a connection on a non-operation type
-- `typeField:source:list` - should we represent this source with a list on a non-operation type
+- `typeField:resource:list` - should we represent this source with a list on a non-operation type
 - `mutationField` - for procedures: should it become a mutation (field on `Mutation`)?
 - `order` - can we sort this thing? (source)
-- `query:source:list:order`
+- `query:resource:list:order`
-- `query:source:connection:order`
+- `query:resource:connection:order`
 - `orderBy` - can we order by this thing (e.g. column)?
 - `orderBy:array` - can we order by this thing that's an array?
 - `orderBy:range` - can we order by this thing that's a range?